Flocking dynamics with voter-like interactions: Discussion and conclusions

-We have also studied the ordering dynamics of the system at zero-noise and its approach to the fully ordered state (consensus) $\langle \varphi \rangle=1$.
-We found that the dynamics is characterized by an algebraic increase with time on a first stage, and an exponential approach to the ordered state on a second stage.
-Interestingly, a similar ordering behavior is observed in the SVM model, although the algebraic increase happens earlier, and thus the approach to order is much faster than in the FVM.
-The ordering in the FVM is related to the decreasing number of different directions of motion in the system, which is well explained by the mean field theory of the multi-state voter model.
-The mean time to reach consensus $\tau$ is non-monotonic with $\rho$ and, as a consequence, there is an optimal density for which the system reaches full order in the shortest time.
+We proposed and studied a flocking model in which self-propelled particles interact via a simple dynamics of velocity imitation.
+We studied the ordering dynamics of the system and its approach to the fully ordered state (consensus) $\langle \varphi \rangle=1$.
+We found that the dynamics is characterized by an algebraic increase with time ($\langle \varphi \rangle \sim t^{1/2}$) during an initial transient, and a final exponential approach to the ordered state.
+Interestingly, a similar ordering behavior is observed in the SVM model at zero noise, although the initial algebraic increase happens earlier, and thus the approach to order is much faster than in the FVM.
+We suspect that the scaling exponent $1/2$ found in the noiseless SVM might be related to the coarsening exponents found in the ordered phase of the SVM with noise \cite{Chate-2008,Dey-2012}.
+The ordering in the FVM is related to the decreasing number of different directions of motion in the system, which is well explained by the MF theory of the multi-state voter model during a first stage.
+On a second stage, and for high enough particle density $\rho$, the ordering dynamics is faster than in MF due to a break in the symmetry of directional states that speeds up the dynamics.
+As a consequence, the mean time to reach consensus $\tau$ is non-monotonic with $\rho$, that is, there is an optimal density for which the system reaches full order in the shortest time.
 The shape of the $\tau$ vs $\rho$ curve can be qualitatively explained in terms of three main mechanisms that act on different density scales.
-At low densities, the dynamics is limited by the sporadic encounters between particles that introduces a delay in the interactions and leads to large consensus times.
+At low densities, the dynamics is limited by the sporadic encounters between particles that introduce a delay in the interactions and lead to large consensus times.
 At intermediate densities, the dynamics undergoes a breaking in the symmetry of transitions between directions, induced by the spatial segregation of particles into same-direction clusters.
 This symmetry breaking is enhanced by the motion of particles, generating a net mass drift from small to large clusters and accelerating the approach to consensus respect to the MF behavior.
-At high densities the MF case of all-to-all interactions is recovered.
+The sublinear scaling of the mean consensus time with $N$ at the minimum of the $\tau$ vs $\rho$ curve ($\tau_{\mbox{ min}} \sim N^{0.765}$) is consistent with a consensus that is faster than in MF.
+Finally, at high densities the MF case of all-to-all interactions is recovered.